Skip to main content

 • Start with your core schemas only

-• Keep accessors small if token usage matters
+• Keep templates small if token usage matters

 • Use include and exclude to avoid temp, backup, and test tables